Marilyn Horowitz: Career

 In 1996, Horowitz co-founded ArtMar Productions, a screenwriting consulting and education company.

 Horowitz was the script consultant and associate producer on 2004’s The Reawakening, an independent feature film produced under the auspices of the ABC New Talent Development Scholarship Grant and the script consultant for the 2007 Warner Bros. film, And Then Came Love, starring Vanessa Williams.

 In 2004, she won the New York University Award for Teaching Excellence.

 In June 2017, along with writing partner and animator David Manstream, she formed Double Asterix Productions, LLC, a creative writing company specializing in creating and developing half hour animated comedies for television.

 Written works

 Horowitz is an Adjunct Assistant Professor at the New York University.
 She has written six books teaching her method.
-Two of her books, The Four Magic Questions of Screenwriting (ISBN 978-0-9799089-4-1) and How to Write a Screenplay in 10 Weeks (ISBN 978-0-9799089-1-0), are required NYU textbooks.
+Two of her books, The Four Magic Questions of Screenwriting (ISBN 978-0-9799089-4-1) and How to Write a Screenplay in 10 Weeks (ISBN 978-0-9799089-1-0), have been required NYU textbooks.